syselement/blog/cyber-everything/cvss3.1.md

 **`CVSS`** (**Common Vulnerability Scoring System**) - vendor-agnostic, industry-open standard designed to convey vulnerability severity and help determine urgency and priority of response.

-- maintained by `FIRST` (Forum of Incident Response and Security Teams)
+- Maintained by `FIRST` (Forum of Incident Response and Security Teams)

 ## Objectives